cos301-2019-se/Wildlife-Drones-and-Flight-Plans/README.md

 ### /server
 Server code.
 Uses Nest.js.

-## Installing the project
+## Running the project
+First download the project then configure the project environment - see the environment configuration section below.

-Required software: Node JS for server.
+Required software: Node JS for server and client.

+## Downloading the project

 Downloading Wildlife Drones and Flight Plan <br/>
-- Go to the link https://github.com/cos301-2019-se/Wildlife-Drones-andFlight-Plans.git.<br/>
-- On the GitHub page click on Clone or download. <br/>
+- Clone or download the repository on the GitHub page. <br/>
 - Select Download ZIP. <br/>
 - Once the zip file has been downloaded unzip the folder. <br/>

-## Running the project
-First configure the project environment - see the environment configuration section below.

 ### Starting the server
 ```